pranavrc/tenor/README.md

 ##### Representing measures

 Sixteenth beats give us enough granularity to represent positions in the measure where notes are placed.
-A 4/4 measure, completely decomposed into sixteenth beats, would look like this in positional notation:
+A 4/4 measure, decomposed into sixteenth beats, would look like this in positional notation:

 ```
 (1-2-3-4)  -  (5-6-7-8)  -  (9-10-11-12) -  (13-14-15-16)